The Case For Less Is Getting Louder, But Can Fashion Degrowth Really Work?

 “It’s really not okay, and we are all closing our eyes on this and being super naive,” Serre said.
 She points to the rampant greenwashing in the industry — even fast-fashion giants like Temu and Shein have feigned environmental stewardship and responsible production.
 “Of course, it’s now become a trend to talk about being ‘green’ but then greenwashing quickly becomes an issue,” Serre said.

 Labels including Stella McCartney and Prada have embraced materials made from ocean-bound plastic to reduce the use of virgin materials, namely polyester and nylon — both petroleum byproducts.
 Others are making quieter shifts, accenting handbags or shoes with minimal upcycled plastic or leather off-cuts.
 But they’re still pushing the buy-more models.
-The real problem, Manuela Irena D’Orso writes for NSS Magazine, is the expectation for the industry to continue to grow and produce more, “while expecting theoretically ever-higher margins in an economy with ultimately finite resources.”
+The real problem, Manuela Irena D’Orso wrote for NSS Magazine, is the expectation for the industry to continue to grow and produce more, “while expecting theoretically ever-higher margins in an economy with ultimately finite resources.”
 D’Orso calls overproduction both an environmental risk and an “economic boomerang”, with the industry expected to increase emissions nearly three percent annually.

 Can we truly break the more-is-better cycle?